cdesurmo64/projet5-orinoco-front/README.md

 This is the 5th project I made for my [Web Developer program at OpenClassrooms](https://openclassrooms.com/fr/paths/185-developpeur-web). :mortar_board:

-The goal was to develop the front-end of an eCommerce Website a website, using the JavaScript programming language to interact with users and external services.
+The goal was to develop the front-end of an eCommerce Website, using the JavaScript programming language to interact with users and external services.
 I also had to apply a test-driven approach.

 To see the result, you need to follow the instructions of [this repo](https://github.com/OpenClassrooms-Student-Center/JWDP5) to install the node server and the pre-made API.
 Then you'll be able to see the website I developed locally on your machine.